 Here are the top tips to keep your boiler and central heating system ticking along nicely.

-Tip 1: Get a routine service
+1. Get a routine service

 Just like a car, your boiler needs regular servicing to keep it running smoothly and safely.
-It can help make it more efficient, detect whether something is wrong - and prevents small issues turning into big problems.
+It can help make it more efficient, detect whether something is wrong - and prevent small issues turning into big problems.

 So always book a boiler service with a Gas Safe registered engineer – every year.
-If you're an OVO customer, you can benefit from a free annual service (in your first year) when you take out cover with CORGI HomePlan.
-Even if you're not an OVO customer, CORGI HomePlan have a great range of plans to get you covered.
+If you're an OVO member, you can benefit from a free annual service (in your first year) when you take out cover withOVO HomePlan2.

 Lag your central heating pipes with foam tubes from a DIY store – they’re easy to fit and you can do it yourself.
 It’ll reduce heat loss through the pipes, meaning your boiler doesn’t have to work quite so hard.

-Tip 4: Run your heating every month
+5. Run your heating every month – even in summer